 What is the deadline for declaring a pathway?

-- At the end of the sixth week of classes in the fall or spring semesters.
-Students must declare their Pathway no later than the fall semester of their junior year.
+- Students must declare their Pathway no later than the fall semester of their junior year.

 How can I track my progress within a Pathway?